Mousakaa/Modular-Sensor-Platform/README.md

 * In `MSP Sensor Configuration`, you can set the vertical and horizontal resolutions of the presence sensor array.

 * In `MSP Network Configuration`, you can setup the wifi router info and the size of your wifi mesh, which depends on the number of devices you have.

+When you are done configuring, hit `q` to quit the manager and `y` to save the changes.
+It should then automatically build and flash the binary on the board.